joe-legg/miniHDL/README.md

 The compiler for a mini hardware description language that compiles to Verilog.

 ### !
 WARNING !
-This is my first compiler so expect to find lots of bugs and badly written code, it is incomplete but I am currently working on a rewrite with more features.
+This is my first compiler so expect to find lots of bugs and badly written code.

 ## Compiling
 To compile miniHDL from source you will need the following programs.